 - Gym equipment

 There are two LED lights on the head of the bottle.
-A blue checkmark will light up when you pull the trigger which indicates your bottle is working and producing ozone.
+A blue checkmark will light up when you pull the trigger.
+This indicates your bottle is working and producing ozone.

 There are two LED lights on the head of the bottle.
-A red X will become lit when the bottle needs to be charged.
+A red “X” will light up when the bottle needs to be charged.

 About 2.5 hours.
 To maximize battery life, it is not recommended to leave the bottle on the charger for more than 4 hours.